hoel-bagard/opencv-stubs/README.md

 Unofficial python stubs for the opencv-python package.

+Official OpenCV stubs now exist (in OpenCV>=4.8, cf [this issue](https://github.com/opencv/opencv/issues/14590) and [this PR](https://github.com/opencv/opencv/pull/20370)), so this repo was archived from 2023/03/27 to 2024/04/13.\
+However I found the official stubs unhelpfull when it came to type hinting, so I'm un-archiving the repo.

 This package includes all the functions, classes and constants (please open an issue if you find a missing one).\
 For some functions, OpenCV may handle more types than defined in this package.
 If you would like a type/function to be added or modified, please open an issue or a PR.
-There may also be a few errors as some types have been added progrmmatically.
-Please open an issue if you see one.
+There may also be a few errors as some types have been added programmatically.
+Please open an issue/PR if you see one.
-The typing is still a work in progress, if you want a function/method to be added first you can open an issue.

-The stubs include the docstrings as they are otherwise not available in the IDE (as far as I know).
+The stubs include the docstrings as they are otherwise not available in IDEs (as far as I know).

-These stubs are a temporary help until official ones are made (see [this issue](https://github.com/opencv/opencv/issues/14590) and [this PR](https://github.com/opencv/opencv/pull/20370)).

 ## Installation